Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Computations

-Optimization models were in Python 3.7 using the Python API for Gurobi version 9.2~\cite{gurobi}.
+Optimization models were implemented in Python 3.7 using the Python API for Gurobi version 9.1.2~\cite{gurobi}.
 Computations were run on a desktop running Windows 10 Pro with 64GB of RAM, using an Intel Core i9-10980XE CPU (3.00GHz, 18 Cores, 36 Threads) and an AMD Radeon Pro WX 2100.
+We conduct experiments at the county level, which serves as a tractable testbed for developing and validating our optimization techniques for nonconvex representation objectives.
+At this granularity, the coarseness of building blocks limits achievable population balance; we employ a tolerance of $\tau = 20\%$ (i.e., $\pm 10\%$), which reflects the constraints imposed by keeping counties whole.
+For reference, Alabama has 67 counties, 1,437 tracts, 1,837 precincts, and 185,976 blocks~\cite{buchanan2024widespread}.
+While computational redistricting papers working at the tract or precinct level typically use deviations of $\pm 0.5\%$ to $\pm 2\%$~\cite{validi2022imposing, shahmizad2024political, deford2021recombination, autry2021metropolized}, and enacted congressional plans achieve near-perfect population equality by working at the block level, county-level instances are fundamentally more constrained.
+Extending our techniques to finer granularities is a direction for future work.
+Code for our computations is provided at \url{https://github.com/RobertHildebrand/Redistricting-Representation}.

-We present the computational results referenced in the paper here.
-Further tables detailing our computational studies are found in Appendix~\ref{appendix:computations}.
+We present the computational results discussed in this paper, with additional tables detailing our studies available in Appendix~\ref{appendix:computations}.
+Our computational tables include several key metrics used to evaluate MIP relaxations:

-We present several metrics to evaluate MIP relaxations in our computational tables: ``MIP Bound" refers to the relaxation's bound, also applicable to the original problem, ``MIP Obj." indicates the best MIP solution's objective in approximation of the actual objective.
-Under ``Time/Gap," we present the final primal dual gap of the MIP unless optimality was achieved in which case the runtime is given.
-Finally, the ``True Objective" is calculated by evaluating the MIP's solution under the original objective which allows us to determine the ``True Gap" by comparing it with the ``MIP Bound'' against the ``True Objective''.